-When immigrating to the United States, it can be an extraordinarily difficult to navigate the wide range of different options on your own.
+When immigrating to the United States, it can be extraordinarily difficult to navigate the wide range of different options on your own.
 If you will only be staying in the country for a temporary amount of time, a nonimmigrant visa may be the best option to meet your needs.
 In determining which type of visa is right for you, it is best to seek the assistance of a qualified legal professional.
-If you need some assistance applying for a visa or if you have an issue that needs resolving regarding your immigration status in Austin, the Korean attorneys at the Law Office of William Jang, PLLC know how important these matters can be to you.
+If you need some assistance applying for a visa or if you have an issue that needs resolving regarding your immigration status in Austin, the attorneys at the Law Office of William Jang, PLLC know how important these matters can be to you.
 Our law office is dedicated to our clients, and we will provide you with the support and representation you need to fully resolve your immigration and visa concerns.

 Why Choose Us?

 If you need an immigration lawyer in Austin, you certainly have a variety of law offices to choose from.
 How do you know who you can trust to fight for you or your family?
 How do you know which immigration attorney is right for your case?
 By selecting an attorney and legal team with the right experience, you can rest easier knowing that your case is in the right hands.

 Our dedication, compassion, attention to detail, and the desire to see our clients succeed is what sets us apart from other law offices.
 We give each of our cases our personalized attention to get the results that are needed.
 It is our mission to provide the highest level of immigration legal services in the area, and we have the experience, the track record, and the client satisfaction.
 If you wish to contact the Law Office of William Jang, PLLC by phone, you can reach us at (512) 323-2333.

 Understanding the Difference Between an Immigrant and a Non-Immigrant Visa